Skip to ContentSkip to Navigation

 Visiting professors

-Professor Meier currently serves as a (Full) Professor of Global Health Policy at the University of North Carolina at Chapel Hill and a Senior Scholar at the O’Neill Institute for National & Global Health Law at Georgetown Law School.
-Across two decades of collaborative research, interdisciplinary teaching, and policy analysis at the intersection of international law and global health, he has come to work as both (1) a leader in the academic field of global health law and (2) a consultant to international organisations, national governments and nongovernmental organizations.
+Professor Ben Mason Meier currently is (Full) Professor of Global Health Policy at the University of North Carolina at Chapel Hill (U.S) and Senior Scholar at the O’Neill Institute for National & Global Health Law at Georgetown Law School.
+Across two decades of collaborative research, interdisciplinary teaching, and policy analysis at the intersection of international law and global health, he has come to work as both (1) a leader in the academic field of global health law and (2) a consultant to international organizations, national governments and nongovernmental organizations.

 Prof. Tsung-Ling Lee